ZION CORRALES-NELSON PROFILE

 Zion Nelson has run 24.54 this year in the United States and needs to run 24.50 and 55.16 to qualify for the Philippines a the World Juniors in Oregon (July) by June 16.

-As only the top two from Asia go through this event, it’s unsure if Nelson will progress to this event’s finals in China in August.
+Only the top two from Asia go through this event; it’s unsure if Nelson will progress to this event’s finals in China in August.

 2014 New Fil-Heritage Part Jamaican Sprinter

 Another exciting find has emerged in what seemed like the end to a long drought of quality Filipina Sprinters.
 Zion Corrales-Nelson is part of the batch of Filipina-Heritage sprinters, which is coming through.
 Breaking from the tradition of the Richardson twins and Princess Joy Griffey, Corrales hails from Canada!.

 Zion Corrales-Nelson is part Filipino and part Jamaican.
 A good mix of speed genes.

 I had a chance to talk to her uncle Brett Goller, who provided a copy of Zion’s Filipino passport to the PATAFA.

 This is wonderful news for the Philippines Sports Commission’s Fil-Heritage Program and good news for the Philippines Track and Field Association.
 We are now tapping the communities of other countries outside the United States to ensure we have the best athletes representing the Philippines.

 Zion Corrales-Nelson, who hails from Vancouver, Canada, was born on 11 October 1998, she is several months younger than the Richardson twin sisters.

 Zion Corrales-Nelson has a personal best of 12.03 in the 100m, 24.53 in the 200m, has run 24.01 (+2.4), and 54.94 in the 400m.

 This exciting new find for the Philippines will be participating in the National Games.

 Zion Corrales-Nelson is eyeing the World Junior Championships qualification standards in Oregon, 11.90, 24.50, and 55.26.
 Times that are well within range for the promising young sprinter.
 She is likely to join forces with the Richardson twins in the relay in what may be the start of a women’s 4×100 relay, which will be around for many years to come.

 PLEASE SHARE THIS ARTICLE ZION CORRALES-NELSON